jetbrains-eval-lab/spring-modular-monolith/workshop.md

 }
 ```

+Check the `event_publication` table for the event processing history.

+Explain external event publication support.

-10. Publish event and verify the expected behaviour.
+10. Publish event and verify the expected behavior.

 In `InventoryIntegrationTests`, update `handleOrderCreatedEvent()` test as follows: